MattBrooks95/notes/passwords/pass.md

 It didn't work.
 There was some error from OpenKeyChain.
 The 'latest' release from APS was from 2021, so installed the nightly.
 It still didn't work but gave me a better error message.
 GnuPG has some sort of non-standard feature that APS doesn't support, so it had me re-encrypt all my keys with another pgp key (I had to generate a dummy one) to get `$ pass init <dummy id>` to actually re-encrypt the passwords.
 Then, do `$ pass init <actual id>` to re-re-encrypt them with the fixed pgp key.
 Then, updating the password repository and synching the repository on my phone got it to work.

 [how to 'fix' the GnuPG issue](https://docs.passwordstore.app/docs/users/common-issues/#gnupg-aead-encryption-2974-2963-2921-2924-2653-2461-2586-2179)

+## Moving GPG Key To Android Devices
+MTPfs is the mobile transfer protocol file system.
+There is a nix pkg 'android-file-transfer' that will allow you to mount an Android device like you would a usb drive.
+You can then use linux commands on the main pc to send files to the phone.

+When I tried it recently, I needed to use a usb-c to usb-c cable, usb-a (computer) to usb-c (phone) did not work.